Joojoobee87/The_Supremes/README.md

 <li>New material as it becomes available
 </ul>

-In terms of the US design, the following user stories are pertinent:
+In terms of the UX design, the following user stories are pertinent:
 <ul><li>As a user, I want to find out more about the group.
 I want pictures and summary details in order to digest quickly before continuing my navigation around the site.
 <li>As a user, I want to know more about the members of the group including images and information about each band member.
 <li>As a user, I want to experience a taste of The Supremes in action utilising my visual and audio senses